nagygr/mango/go.md

 go test
 ```

-As the path crawling is automatic, there's no need to specify the project here.
+As the path crawling is automatic, there's no need to specify the module here.